 His main theological interests are in the theology of preaching, the doctrine of Scripture, missiology, and historical theology more broadly.
 He also has specific interests in the theology of Kierkegaard, Barth, Bonhoeffer, the Reformers, and the Great Awakeners.
 Additionally, having studied English Literature at both undergraduate and postgraduate level, he has an enthusiasm for literary, philosophical, and popular culture, and is keen to find ways of maintaining rigorous faithfulness to the Gospel in the midst of the present moment.
 He has also been a guest on UCB’s ‘Life Issues’, and alongside his academic work he writes regularly for a number of church/mission-focused publications.

 He lives in Baslow with his wife Molly, with whom he enjoys delighting in such wonderful things as sunsets, walks, coffee, crosswords, comedies, cakes, and anything vaguely related to Jane Austen.
-They have three young children, Isabelle, Malachi, and Miriam, who cause general joyous bedlam wherever they have been known to appear.
+They have four young children, Isabelle, Malachi, Miriam, and Rebekah, who cause general joyous bedlam wherever they have been known to appear.
 Aaron also enjoys playing, watching, and imagining all things football.
 Since the age of eight he has been learning the deeper meaning of Hebrews 11:1 as a hopelessly faithful Liverpool supporter.